-There were no payments made to past directors during the period in respect of services provided to the Company.
+There were no payments made to past directors during the period in respect of services provided to the Company after their appointment was terminated.

 Total shareholder return (TSR) information

 The Company's TSR performance is shown in the following line graph over the last five years, compared with the FTSE Small Cap Index and the FTSE AIM All Share Index.
 The Board believes these are the most appropriate broad equity market indices with which to compare the Company's performance.